wamp-proto/wamp-proto/spec/basic.md

 #### HELLO

+Sent by a *Client* to initate opening of a WAMP session to a *Router*.

     [HELLO, Realm|uri, Details|dict]

 #### WELCOME

+Sent by a *Router* to accept a *Client*.
+This starts a new WAMP session.

     [WELCOME, Session|id, Details|dict]

 #### ABORT

+Sent by a *Peer* to abort the opening of a WAMP session.

     [ABORT, Reason|uri, Details|dict]

 #### GOODBYE

+Sent by a *Peer* to close WAMP session and echoed by the receiving *Peer*.

     [GOODBYE, Reason|uri, Details|dict]

 #### ERROR

+Error reply sent by a *Peer* as an error response to different kinds of requests.

     [ERROR, REQUEST.Type|int, REQUEST.Request|id, Details|dict, Error|uri]
     [ERROR, REQUEST.Type|int, REQUEST.Request|id, Details|dict, Error|uri, Arguments|list]